dtcenter/METplus-Training/docs/modules/Environment/docker.rst

 please consider one of the other options for setting up a METplus training environment.

 We will begin by launching a terminal window in which we can execute commands.
 Do this by running **xterm** on a Linux machine, opening the **Terminal** app on a Mac, or launching a terminal emulator on Windows.
-Windows users are advised to download and install a Linux xterm emulator such as `MobaXterm <https://mobaxterm.mobatek.net>`_ or `Cygwin <http://cygwin.com>`_ for use with containers.

 After you have launched a terminal window, let's test that Docker is running properly on your machine.
 So we will start by running the Docker Hello World command: